Roma38/super-heroes-server/README.md

 - run "npm install"
 - run "npm start"

-server should be avaliable on http://localhost:8080/
+server should be available on http://localhost:8080/